 Michael Bordofsky, MD

 Dr. Bordofsky practices Internal Medicine in Santa Barbara.
 He is Board Certified in Internal Medicine as well as Hospice and Palliative Medicine.
 He has been a Medical Director for Visiting Nurse & Hospice since 1995 and helped create the very successful Palliative Care Consultation Service at Cottage Hospital.
 He has been honored for his teaching and is the managing partner for Palliative Care Consultants of Santa Barbara, a medical group that provides consultation, education, and clinical services in hospital, hospice, and community settings.
-Dr. Bordofsky is the current Chair of the Cottage Hospital Department of Internal Medicine and serves on the Board of Directors of Visiting Nurse and Hospice Care and of the St. Francis Foundation.

 Michael Kearney, MD